is-leeroy-jenkins/Badger/README.md

 Subqueries: Using nested queries to filter data based on results from another query

 - ##### SQLite
-> A C-language library that implements a small, fast, self-contained, high-reliability, full-featured, SQL database engine
+> A C-language library that implements a small, fast, self-contained, high-reliability, full-featured,
+> SQL database engine that runs in an existing process.
 ![](https://github.com/is-leeroy-jenkins/Badger/blob/main/Resources/Assets/GitHubImages/SQLite.gif)

 - ##### MS Access
-> A database management system (DBMS) from Microsoft that combines the relational Access Database Engine (ACE) with a graphical user interface and software-development tools
+> A database management system (DBMS) from Microsoft that combines the relational Access Database Engine (ACE)
+>  with a graphical user interface and software-development tools provided by Microsoft.

 ![](https://github.com/is-leeroy-jenkins/Badger/blob/main/Resources/Assets/GitHubImages/Access.gif)

 - ##### SQL Compact Edition
-> A discontinued but super useful relational database produced by Microsoft for applications that run on mobile devices and desktops.
+> A discontinued but super useful relational database produced by Microsoft
+> that is for applications that run on mobile devices and desktops.
 ![](https://github.com/is-leeroy-jenkins/Badger/blob/main/Resources/Assets/GitHubImages/SqlCe.gif)

 - ##### SQL Server Express